buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You step into the border regions of the Ethereal Plane, in the area where it overlaps with your current plane.
 You remain in the Ethereal Border for the duration or until you use an Action to dismiss the spell.
 If you move up or down, the cost of movement is doubled; if you move horizontally, the movement is doubled per Movement Action.
 You can see and hear the plane you originated from, but everything there looks gray, and you can' \*\*t see more than 18 meters away.

 While on the Ethereal Plane, you can only interact with other creatures on that plane.
-Creatures that aren' \*\*t on the Ethereal Plane can' \*\*t perceive you nor interact with you, unless a special ability or magic gives them the ability to do so.
+Creatures that aren' \*\*t on the Ethereal Plane can' \*\*t perceive you or interact with you, unless a special ability or magic gives them the ability to do so.

 You ignore all objects and effects not on the Ethereal Plane, allowing you to move through objects you perceive on the plane you originated from.
 When the spell ends, you immediately return to the plane you originated from in the spot you currently occupy.
 If you occupy the same space as a solid object or creature when this happens, you are immediately moved to the nearest unoccupied space that you can occupy and take 6 force damage for each meter you are moved (or fraction thereof).
 This spell has no effect if you cast it while you are already on the Ethereal Plane or on a plane that doesn' \*\*t border it, such as one of the Outer Planes.